kuperov/ParallelCV/README.md

     make venv

-If you must run Windows, use WSL.
+If you must use an unreasonable OS like Windows, use WSL.

 Check everything is working by running the unit tests:

     make test

-Hint: at the time of writing, everything is not working.
+Hint: not everything is working.

-Roadmap has been moved to [Github issues](https://github.com/kuperov/ploo/labels/enhancement)